 “I never saw anything like it.
 He was like Madison Bumgarner the way he could throw fastballs or sliders with pinpoint accuracy.”

 “The Passing Of Legendary Raider Ken Stabler Shocks a Nation”

 A leader and true Southern Gentleman to the end.

 I’m the big brother people call when there is a tragedy or a problem.
 There isn’t a week that goes by where someone won’t call me between midnight and 3 am with either a problem or wanting to talk.
 Call it the John Boy Walton in me.
-For this I don’t cry much in front of people to try to be strong.
-And to be honest I never cry over a celebrity or an athletes death.
-Famous people have never impressed me that much and when people drop their names I just kind of yawn.
+For this I don’t cry much in front of people and I try to be strong.
+And to be honest I never cry over a celebrity or an athlete’s death.
+Famous people have never impressed me that much and when people drop their names I just kind of shrug.
 Unfortunately after hearing the fiasco which is the internet tell me finally that the matriarch of the dynasty which was the Oakland Raiders was gone, I was filled with emotions that shocked me.

 Kenny Stabler; Snake; passed away yesterday at the age of 69 due to complications of stage 4 colon cancer sending a shock wave of sadness throughout the NFL world.
 In death, as he did in life, Kenny took on the pressure himself and many of his teammates didn’t even know he was sick.
 Stabler, until the end; was the classy leader that took on the pressure while lifting the load off of others.
 Later in life he did color commentary for Alabama games and the state is in mourning for their favorite son.

 I slowly walked down my hiking trail and just wanted a minute alone with no sounds.
 I looked out over the water and for the first time in my life I cried over the loss of a professional athlete.